 Your PHP and CSS code goes inside your WordPress theme.
 Simply put, your theme is how you want your WordPress data displayed to the world.
 Several themes are installed with WordPress, and customizing your own theme is something that we’ll talk about in detail.

-In this series of posts, we’re going to cover server needs, hosting basics, and the installation and basic configuration of WordPress.
-And don’t forget, if there are specific things that you would like me to cover, comment or contact me to let me know!
+In the upcoming series of posts, we’re going to cover server needs, hosting basics, and the installation and basic configuration of WordPress.